mzivic7/endcord/README.md

 ### What if you get banned?
 You can write to Discord TNS team: https://dis.gd/request.
 If you did something particular with endcord that caused the ban, open an issue describing what that is.
 Maybe that can be prevented or other users can be warned.
+### Debug files
+Anonymized data that might help in debugging is saved in `Debug` directory, at the same place where log file is.
+All channel and server names, topics, descriptions are replaced.
+All channel and server IDs are added to random number and hashed, so they are irreversible changed, and will be different on each run.

 ## Planned features
 Go to [TODO](todo.txt).